transloadit/uppy/.github/CONTRIBUTING.md

     ```json
     "publishConfig": { "access": "public" }
     ```
-    Else, npm will try and fail to publish a _private_ package, because the `@uppy` scope on npm does not support that.
+    Else, the release script will try and fail to publish a _private_ package, because the `@uppy` scope on npm does not support that.

 After a release, the demos on transloadit.com should also be updated.
 After updating, check that some things work locally: